cdreetz/cdreetz.github.io/publications.md

 ## Peer-reviewed Workshop Publications
-"*" is used to mark research done by students under my supervision.

 <ol start="18">
 <li><b>How Many Users Are Enough?
 Exploring Semi-Supervision and Stylometric Features to Uncover a Russian Troll Farm</b><br />*N. Nasrin, K.K.R Choo, M. Ko, and <b>A. Rios</b><br /><i>In EMNLP Workshop on NLP4IF: Censorship, Disinformation, and Propaganda 2019.</i><br /></li><br />